Date of Award

 There were four limitation of this study: (1) the researcher chose three popular chat rooms in Taiwan instead of all online dating websites.
 (2) There was no way to find out if the participants responded more than once because the survey was totally anonymous.
 (3) Time limit.
 (4) Participants in three specific online chat rooms were selected for inclusion in the sample, constituting a sample of convenience.
 Thus, the results may not be generalized to any online dating service or population.
 The contributions of this study are that there are no online dating research surveys conducted using quantitative methods that were not in English.
 This study was conducted in Taiwan using the Chinese language.
 In online dating research studies, most researchers used qualitative methods to analyze the topic.
 This paper used quantitative methods, sending the survey to online users in Taiwan.
 The results of this study in Taiwan and of those studies in the literature are very consistent.

 Feng, Man-Lin, "Choosing Online Partners in the Virtual World: How Online Partners Characteristics Affect Online Dating" (2005).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 249.